justanotherkev/SlidingPuzzle/README.md

-This project uses path finding in Java to solve a type of puzzle that occurs in many video games.
+This project uses pathfinding in Java to solve a type of puzzle that occurs in many video games.
 The basic version that we will be dealing with is this:
 .  .  .  .  .
-0  .  .  .  \nS
+0  .  .  .
+S
 .  .  .  .
 0  .  .  .  .  .
 0  .  .  .  .  .
 0  .  .
 0
 .  .  .
 0  .  .  .  .
 0  .